aliraza485/NLP_Preprocessing_Pipeline/README.md

 3. Run the script: `python preprocessing_script.py`

 ## 🎓 Acknowledgments
-Special thanks to my mentors at the **AIRL Lab, UET Lahore** for their guidance during this internship task.
+Special thanks to my mentors at the **GAIRL Lab, UET Lahore** for their guidance during this internship task.